Photorefractive Keratectomy (PRK)

 - Longer healing time

-- Longer time for results
+- Longer time before results become apparent

 - One to three days of discomfort following surgery